moinul-hossain-dhrubo/Indian-classical-musical-instrument-recognizer/README.md

 **Data Augmentation:** fastai provides default data augmentation which operates in GPU.
 Details can be found in `notebooks/data_prep_training_cleaning_and_inference.ipynb`.

+**Data Cleaning:** ImageClassifierCleaner() was used to clean the data.
+Additionally, some photos were added and deleted manually.

 ## Training and Data Cleaning

 **Training:** Fine-tuned a resnet34 model for 3 epochs (3 times) and 2 epoch(2 times) respectively and got upto ~94% accuracy.